 Editorial, tips, interviews, corrections, and CCJ business.

 Christian Jude Remington is the founder, editor, and publisher of Collin County Journal.
-He is an undergraduate student at Texas Tech University majoring in political science, with plans to attend law school and pursue a career in public service spanning government, law, and politics.
+He studies political science at Texas Tech University and is building a career in journalism, public service, law, and government.

-At the center of everything he does is a simple commitment: to serve the people.
+His work is grounded in faith, discipline, public service, and a simple commitment: to serve the people.

 Lead Developer